marcusoftnet/marcusoftnet.github.io/_posts/2014-05-02-marcus-node-bits-basic-authentication.md

 that up.
 In doing so I learned a couple of things about Koa and how the middleware works.
 It was interesting for me – I hope you enjoy it too.

-## Basic Authentication

 Let’s head up to the <a href="https://github.com/koajs/basic-auth" target="_blank">koa-basic-auth code</a> and see what they have to say to help us.
 I’ve created a gist of that code.

-I had to read this a couple of times before I fully understood how it goes together.
-This is how I understand it.
-Line 23 is where we use the <span style="font-family: Courier New;">auth (that is required on line 1) object and, in this case, simply hard code it to a user object.
+I had to read this a couple of times before I fully understood how it Line 23 is where we use the <span style="font-family: Courier New;">auth (that is required on line 1) object and, in this case, simply hard code it to a user object.